awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

 # Walkthrough: Use AWS CloudFormation Designer to modify a stack's template<a name="working-with-templates-cfn-designer-walkthrough-updatebasicwebserver"></a>

 You can use AWS CloudFormation Designer to easily modify a stack's template, and then submit it to AWS CloudFormation to update the stack\.
-Typically, when you modify a stack, you need to get a copy of its template, modify the template in a text editor, and then use AWS CloudFormation to update the stack\.
+Typically, when you modify a stack, you need to get a copy of its template, modify the template in a text editor, and then use CloudFormation to update the stack\.
 With AWS CloudFormation Designer, you can quickly get a copy of any running stack's template, modify it, and then update the stack without ever leaving the console\.

 In this walkthrough, we'll start with a [basic web server](working-with-templates-cfn-designer-walkthrough-createbasicwebserver.md) stack, and then modify it so that the web server is scalable and durable\.